moui/moui/README.md

 ## 👋 Hi, I’m @moui, from 🇺🇾Uruguay.
 - 👀 I’m interested in a wide variety of things related to computer science and information technology.
 - 🌱 I’m currently studying Business Administration and Computer Engineering at Universidad de la Republica.
-- 🖥️ I work as Systems Administrator and IT Support for a goverment agency.
+- 🖥️ I work as Systems Administrator and IT Support.
-- 📫 You can reach me at mauriciodbarrera@gmail.com or check out my online resume at https://moui.github.io
+- 📫 You can reach me at mauriciodbarrera@gmail.com

 ## 🧰 Languages and Tools:
 <p align="center">